L-Schlosser/TIS3_CapstoneProject/docu/documentation.md

 - Mean Absolute Error (MAE)
 - Root Mean Squared Error (RMSE)
 - Mean Absolute Percentage Error (MAPE)
+- Weighted Absolute Percentage Error (WAPE)

 How metrics are calculated:
 - For monthly models: metrics are computed directly on the validation split, comparing each model’s forecast column to `y`.
-- For daily models: `ds` is converted to month start and forecasts are averaged per month (`unique_id`, `ds`) to align horizons with monthly metrics; then MAE, RMSE, and MAPE are computed per model column.
+- For daily models: `ds` is converted to month start and forecasts are averaged per month (`unique_id`, `ds`) to align horizons with monthly metrics; then MAE, RMSE and MAPE are computed per model column.
 - Columns used for scoring exclude identifier and date fields; only forecast columns are evaluated.
 Rows with missing values are dropped before scoring.
 - Results are sorted by MAPE (ascending) and persisted as CSVs under `results/metrics/` with the naming pattern `{family}_{frequency}_{split}_metrics.csv`.
 A `use_existing` flag allows reloading cached metrics for reproducibility.